 Of course, your marketing should start by defining your ideal customer(s) in great detail.
 Then you find out where they can be reached, where they hang out.
 Lastly you use ALL the media that will reach them.
 This is called omni-channel or cross-channel marketing.

 I’ve seen businesses who, for instance, only advertise on Facebook, or only in the newspaper, or only through one or two other media.
 There is a vast array of media available through which you can convey your product message.
 A short sampling:

 Social Media (Facebook, LinkedIn, Twitter, Instagram, Pinterest, and more)

-Yes, it’s a lot of work.
+Yes, an omni-channel approach is a lot of work but the alternative, watching your product die, is worse.
 You also need to be sure you can track all your efforts in each media, so you know your Return on Investment, or Return on Marketing Dollars.
 The payoff is worth it.

 4 - Change the product messaging.